Scoring Your Credit - How's Your Credit Score

-Most people assume that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
+The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
 The quality of your wallet begins the home buying process.
-To make your goal of homeownership realized, considering your credit score is a must along with the type of loan for which you'll qualify in Rockledge, Florida.
+To make your goal of homeownership realized, you must consider your FICO score along with the type of loan for which you'll qualify in Rockledge.

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-Lenders want to be positive that giving you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-You can get approved for a mortgage with a lower score, but the interest paid over time could be more than double the amount of someone having a superior FICO score.
+Lenders want to make sure that giving you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a stronger FICO score.

-We're used to working with all tiers of credit scores.
-Call us at 321-631-0511 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into owning a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
+How do you get a higher score?
 Improving your FICO score takes time.
-It can be rare to make a large-scale change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
+It can be hard to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
 You'll improve your credit score by using these helpful hints:

-- Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+- Correct your credit report.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the bulk of your debt taking up the balance one card.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the most of your debt transferred to a single card.

-- Store cards and gas station cards.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your credit.
-You must always avoid carrying a high balance for too long because these types of cards more than likely have a surprisingly high interest rate.
+- Apply for gas station cards or department store credit.
+For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to repair credit, increase your credit limits and keep up your payments, which will raise your credit.
+You must always avoid holding a large balance for more than a couple of months because these types of cards normally have a steeper interest rate.

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
 But, make sure you pay them off in one or two payments.

-Knowing the ways you can improve your FICO score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Rahal Real Estate LLC, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Knowing the methods you can use to raise your FICO score, you can move toward becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Rahal Real Estate LLC, the loan application process is sure to go more smoothly so you, too, can become a homeowner.